Tatev is probably the most famous monastery in Armenia. Below you can find a guide to Goris and visiting Tatev monastery.

+Goris is quite possibly the most stunning city in Armenia and is the base from where to travel to Tatev monastery.
 The city alone is nothing special–it’s all about location, location, location.
 The city is encircled by mountains, some of which rise up right from the city’s perimeter.

-You can easily spend an entire day just wandering amongst the rocks along the edges of the city.
+You can easily spend an entire day just wandering among the rocks along the edges of the city.
 We did encounter some kind of marked path in one or two places, but it’s not really necessary.
 There are ridges to troop along all over the mountainsides, thanks to years and years of people and various hoofed creatures wandering along the slopes.

 Some quick facts: its construction began in the 9th century, it used to house one of the most important medieval monasteries of Armenia, and is now marginally more famous because it’s at the end of the longest cable car line in the world, which clocks in at 6 kilometers.

 But all you need to know for now is that Tatev is most definitely, undeniably, the tits.
 I’ll let the pictures do the rest of the talking.

 To get to Tatev, we recommend you take a taxi to the Wings of Tatev, the Guinness World Record-listed 5.7km cable car starting in Halidzor.
-It’s also possible to take a car/taxi up to the monastery, but the cable car offers much more epic views… and cheesy Muzak combined with overly posh British narration as you soar through the skies.
+It’s also possible to take a car/taxi up to the monastery, but the cable car offers much more epic views… and cheesy music combined with overly posh British narration as you soar through the skies.

 Getting back to Goris from Tatev

-We opted for a one way ticket and hiked most of the way back to the base station of the cable car, from where we took a taxi back to Goris.
+We opted for a one-way ticket and hiked most of the way back to the base station of the cable car, from where we took a taxi back to Goris.
 The walk was a very hilly and zig-zagging 10km.
 If you’re walking, be sure to stock up on water before embarking on your mountainous voyage.
 We forgot to (derp), and it was a struggle.

-The views from the watch tower, about 3/4 of the way back to Halidzor, are epic, and completely justified our trek.
+The views from the watchtower, about 3/4 of the way back to Halidzor, are epic, and completely justified our trek.
 Not that justification was necessary–we’re die-hard hikers, so walking that far was no big deal. /sarcasm

 If you’re not interested in the long slog back, just lurk for a while around the Tatev complex.
 As the day goes on, there will be a decent number of taxis driving to/from the area, as well as a few enterprising Armenians that will be happy to pretend they are taxis for a short while.

-Goris/Tatev is definitely in my top three favorite sites of Armenia (the other two being Haghpat monastery and Yerevan, Armenia’s capital city).
+Goris and Tatev are definitely in my top three favorite sites of Armenia (the other two being Haghpat monastery and Yerevan, Armenia’s capital city).
 If you ever visit the country, make sure to make the time stop by–you’ll be glad you did.